-Beginning Fall 2017 and thereafter, the following classes will have course fees included in billing: This course fee will only be good for ONE attempt at the Praxis exam required during these courses.
-If you are unsuccessful on the first Praxis exam attempt, you will be required to register and pay for any additional attempts on the exam(s) you failed.
+Beginning Fall 2017 and thereafter, the following classes will have course fees included in billing: This course fee will only be good for ONE attempt at the PRAXIS exam required during these courses.
+If students are unsuccessful on the first PRAXIS exam attempt, they will be required to register and pay for any additional attempts on the exam(s).